R8‑66 REGISTRATION OF RENEWABLE ENERGY FACILITIES; ANNUAL REPORTING REQUIREMENTS

 (a) The following terms shall be defined as provided in G.S.
 62-133.8: "electric power supplier"; "renewable energy certificate"; and "renewable energy facility."

 (b) The owner, including an electric power supplier, of each renewable energy facility, whether or not required to obtain a certificate of public convenience and necessity pursuant to G.S.
 62-110.1, that intends for renewable energy certificates it earns to be eligible for use by an electric power supplier to comply with G.S.
 62-133.8, or for its facility to participate in the Competitive Procurement of Renewable Energy Program, shall register the facility with the Commission.
-The registration statement may be filed separately or together with an application for a certificate of public convenience and necessity, or with a report of proposed construction by a person exempt from the certification requirement.
+The registration statement shall be in the form adopted by the Commission, may be filed separately or together with an application for a certificate of public convenience and necessity, or with a report of proposed construction by a person exempt from the certification requirement.
 All relevant renewable energy facilities shall be registered prior to their having RECs issued in the North Carolina Renewable Energy Tracking System (NC-RETS) pursuant to Rule R8-67(h).
 Contracts for power supplied by an agency of the federal government are exempt from the requirement to register and file annually with the Commission if the renewable energy certificates associated with the power are bundled with the power purchased by the electric power supplier.

 (1) The owner of each renewable energy facility that has not previously done so, including a facility that is located outside of the State of North Carolina, shall include in its registration statement the following information: